zacscodingclub/zacscodingclub.github.io/_posts/2016-07-26-rails-active-model-serializer.md

 ```
 This is a very basic request which has two parameters.
 The first is a route and the second is a callback function.
 In this example, we have an anonymous callback function with the response being the argument.
 This response is a variable called data and is a JSON object!
 There are a few other options which can be chained on to a [$.get request](https://api.jquery.com/jquery.get/), which include .done, .fail, and .always, so go check them out.
 Now that we are getting a JSON object as a response, we can pass that data into another function which has been created to handle the display portion of the request.

 In this blog, I just showed one simple example, but this technique can be translated all throughout a Rails apps controller actions.
 In fact, I can create an entire CRUD API using these methods!
+The video below shows how a user would interact with a new AJAX UI in the context of BeerMe application.
 In the future, I'll go delve deeper into creating a more amazing API and using Angular on the front end!

 [![Beer Me - Rails App with Added AJAX!! ](http://img.youtube.com/vi/sbhN0W47CSg/0.jpg)](http://www.youtube.com/watch?v=n1HEZfjsTMo)